 The protest organisers accused the government of failing to listen to the concerns of people, and they feared Malawi was turning into an "autocratic kleptocracy".

 Colby Mkupa, a civil servant, waiting for hours in a queue for petrol in Lilongwe told AFP news agency that he wants Mr Mutharika to go before elections planned for 2014.
+"He will destroy this country.
+This bunch of [academic] doctors, they've completely failed," he said.

 The UK's Minister for Africa, Henry Bellingham, said the violence highlighted London's concerns about Mr Mutharika's rule.